Additional information courtesy of David Slinger

 17.9.1926: Renamed SAN SEBASTIAN (FD126).

-17.1.1933: At 6.58 am. stranded near White Beach Point, NE side of Galway Bay, propeller damaged.
-At 8.32 am. trawler MALAGA (GY393) standing by and will connect and attempt to refloat.
-At 11.30 am. refloated by MALAGA and taken to anchorage to await tide to Galway.
+17.1.1933: At 6.58 am. stranded near White Beach Point, NE side of Galway Bay, propeller damaged (Sk.
+William McLennan).
+At 8.32 am. trawler MALAGA (GY393) (Sk.
+W. Kay) standing by and will connect and attempt to refloat.
+At 11.30 am. refloated and taken to anchorage to await tide to Galway.
+Due to dense fog unable to find the port for 24 hours.

 9.5.1933: Sailed Fleetwood for NW Atlantic.